bvkatwijk/bvkatwijk.github.io/vault/Blog/Java - Lenses.md

 @With @Lenses record City(String name) { }
 ```

 This will generate a helper class holding `Lens` instances that can be applied at will.
-To enable the method chain for nested lensing it also contains a `ROOT` instance.
+To enable the method chain for nested lensing it also contains a `µ` instance.
+The name is chosen to make collisions with field names very unlikely.

 The library is a work-in-progress.
 Feel free to try it out - I hope the examples (implemented as unit tests) serve both as documentation and a quick way to experiment.
 It is published on [Maven Central](https://mvnrepository.com/artifact/nl.bvkatwijk/java-lens) .
 Currently it is still necessary to also use Lombok's `@With` annotation, this requirement may be dropped in a future release.